JohnYoon13/cloud-functions/cloud_functions_guide.md

 # **Concepts**

 ## Serverless
 In the past, organizations needed to [set up, manage, and update servers](https://cloud.google.com/functions/docs/concepts/overview#serverless) in order to run their applications.
 However, cloud providers like Google Cloud Platform now offer serverless capabilities, which handle all the [infrastructure administration](https://medium.com/techmagic/serverless-vs-docker-what-to-choose-in-2019-80cb80f4b680) for us.
-In other words, serverless computing allows us to just focus on writing and deploying the code.
+In other words, serverless computing allows developers to just focus on writing and deploying the code.

 Google Cloud Platform features multiple [serverless options](https://cloud.google.com/serverless-options), including Cloud Functions.